michaeltouati/ESVM/paper.md

 # Perspectives

-It is planned to :
+It is planned in a near future to :
-- extend the code to relativistic 2D-2V phase-space simulations
+- extend the code to relativistic 2D-2V and 1D-3V phase-space electromagnetic plasma simulations
 - implement the Perfectly Matched Layer technique for Electromagnetic Fields absorption at the spatial simulation box boundaries
 - implement its MPI parallelization
+- implement a relativistic BGK collision operator
 - implement the Belyaev-Budker relativistic collision operator
-- deploy the code to GPU architectures in a near future.
+- deploy the code to GPU architectures.

 # Figures